feelpp/feelpp/QuickReference/projection.md

 \snippet myexpression.cpp expr

 To use the Functor, you have to define in the Feel namespace a struct with some variable.
-That struct will provide an \c operator() interface with specific signature.
+That struct will provide an `operator()`  interface with specific signature.

 \snippet myfunctor.cpp functor